dwyl/phoenix-liveview-chat-example/README.md

 One issue we can notice is that the message input doesn't always reset to an empty value after sending a message using the `Enter` key on the input field.
-This force us to remove the previous message manually before writting and sending a new one.
+This forces us to remove the previous message manually before writing and sending a new one.

 The reason for that is: